dhiyafasya/dhiyafasya/README.md

-# Halo semua!
+# Halo!

 Perkenalkan nama saya **Dhiya Fasya**.<br>

-I am a student seeking experience and opportunities to learn.
-I want to develop my skills and contribute to various projects.
-Knows Basic HTML, CSS, PHP, Database Query, PhpMyAdmin, and Java
+I am an Informatics student at Universitas Bhayangkara Jakarta Raya with a focus on software development.
+I have a strong interest in building responsive and efficient user interfaces, and I am continuously learning modern web technologies to support better digital experiences.
+For me, coding is not just a tool it's a medium to express ideas and solve real-world problems.

-Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin](https://www.linkedin.com/in/dhiya-fasya-50b358307/)ku ya.
+Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin](www.linkedin.com/in/dhiya-fasya)ku ya.

 <p align="left">
 <a href="https://github.com/dhiyafasya">